Most & Least Stressed States

-In order to determine the most and least stressed states, WalletHub compared the 50 states and the District of Columbia across four key dimensions: 1) Work-Related Stress, 2) Money-Related Stress, 3) Family-Related Stress, 4) Health- & Safety-Related Stress.
+In order to determine the most and least stressed states, WalletHub compared the 50 states across four key dimensions: 1) Work-Related Stress, 2) Money-Related Stress, 3) Family-Related Stress, 4) Health- & Safety-Related Stress.

 We then determined each state’s weighted average across all metrics to calculate its overall score and used the resulting scores to rank-order our sample.

 - Average Hours Worked per Week: Double Weight (~5.88 Points)